epadam/CNN-AV1-intra-encoder/source/acceleration_encoding.rst

 Video Codec Acceleration
 ======================================
 For acceleration of video codec, there are two main solutions.
-One is hardware acceleration and normally uses ASIC or FPGA.
-It offers very low latency, low power consumption and can achieve real time encoding.
-AISC normally has higher performance, but is very expensive and thus requires economical scale to cover the developing cost.
-Mobile devices and PC normally can have dedicated hardware for video encoding.
-FPGA is more flexible but not suitable for high volume market.
+One is hardware acceleration, which offers very low latency, low power consumption and can achieve real time encoding.
+The downside of the hardware acceleration is the cost and it is less flexible.

-The other domain is software-based acceleration and is the focus of this work.
-These acceleration solution including parallelization, reduced algorithms, statistics based or machine learning based acceleration.
-Thanks to the improvement of general purpose CPU, multi-threading or SIMD, older encoder such as AVC can also have competitive encoding speed without dedicated hardware.
-Many researches also focus on the parallelization of the encoding algorithm to maximally use multi-core CPU or SIMD hardware for modern video codec.
-Reduced algorithms or other acceleration algorithms based on statistics or machine learning strategies are also the interest of many research groups.
+The other solution is software-based acceleration and has more flexibilities.
+These acceleration solutions include parallelization, statistics based or machine learning based acceleration.
+Parallelization of encoding algorithms to maximally use multi-core processors or SIMD units is an effective solution for viedo encoding.
+Statistics or machine learning based acceleration are also becoming more poplular.
 In the following paragraph, the related works of software-based acceleration are presented.

 =======================================
-Common Acceleration Strategies
+Parallelism
 =======================================

 -------------